OscarBit/sales-analytics-system/README.md

     * **Backend API (Django):** [http://localhost:8000/api/](http://localhost:8000/api/)
     * **Data Analysis (JupyterLab):** [http://localhost:8888/](http://localhost:8888/)
         * *(Note: You'll need to get the access token from the Jupyter container's logs: `docker-compose logs notebook`)*

+### 💡 Tips & Troubleshooting

+* **"Unable to Connect" Error?** This usually means a container isn't running.
+Check the status of all services with `docker-compose ps`.
+If a service has `Exited`, check its specific logs for an error message, e.g., `docker-compose logs frontend`.

+* **Need a Fresh Start?** To completely stop and reset the entire application, including deleting the database data, run `docker-compose down -v`.
+The `-v` flag is important as it removes the database volume, ensuring a perfectly clean start on your next `docker-compose up`.

+* **JupyterLab Access Token:** To log in to JupyterLab for the first time, you'll need a security token.
+You can find it by checking the logs of the notebook service: `docker-compose logs notebook`.

+* **No Local `npm` or `python` Needed:** Remember that you don't need to install any programming languages on your computer.
+To run commands inside a container, use `docker-compose exec <service_name> <command>`.

 ---